Anxiety and Teens

 New medications are being developed all the time.
 Your health care provider will work with you to find the one(s) that work best for you.
 Remember, if you are taking medications for anxiety, it is important to follow your doctor's instructions for taking it.
 Never stop taking any anxiety medication without talking to your doctor first.

 Cognitive-behavioral therapy.
 You'll need to see a therapist for cognitive-behavioral therapy, or CBT.
 The therapist will help you identify what types of thoughts and beliefs cause your anxiety, and work with you to reduce them.
-It's important to see a therapist who has experience treating anxiety in teens.
+It's important to see a therapist who has experience treating anxiety in teens, and to plan to see that therapist frequently.
 Keep in mind that any therapy can succeed only if you work on getting better.
 The therapist just helps by suggesting ways that may help you change and get better.

 Biofeedback.
 This therapy uses electronics to measure how your body responds to stress.
 It's based on the idea that when people are given information about their body's internal processes, they can use this information to learn to control those processes.